What is roof maintenance

 How often should I inspect my roof?

-It's recommended to inspect your roof at least once or twice a year, typically in the spring and fall.
+Most experts recommend inspecting your roof at least twice a year - once in the spring and once in the fall.

 What are some common roof maintenance tasks?

-If you notice significant damage, leaks, or issues that require more than basic repairs, it's best to call a professional roofing contractor to inspect and address the problem.
+You should call a professional roofer if you notice significant damage, leaks, or safety issues that require more than basic maintenance.
+Roof repairs are best left to the experts.

 Connect with certified professionals in your area